crashbash111/mcdonalds-registersimulator/README.md

 ![image](https://github.com/crashbash111/mcdonalds-registersimulator/assets/50429378/c7328b0b-d704-469e-96fb-c55980b0d1ef)

+## Roadmap

+Below is a list of supported, work-in-progress, and not currently implemented features.
+You are welcome to open a new pull request and work toward these features, or contibute to existing branches.

+- [✔️] Read in POSDATA and images to recreate the register's appearance and screens
+- [✔️] Supports "floating" menus used in Australia and New Zealand's registers
+- [✔️] Supports special menu types with different layouts
+- [🔨] Reading in all supported products (dosale-integration branch)
+- [🔨] Adding to order functionality (dosale-integration branch)
+- [❌] Stored Orders
+- [❌] "Grill" options
+- [❌] "Sale" or "payment screen"
+- [❌] Manager swipe-card/pincode access
+- [❌] Selecting sizes
+- [❌] Runs independently of McDonalds POSDATA
+- [❌] KVS recreation and order routing
+- [❌] Migration to web-based POS instead of WinForms
+- [❌] Logged in users

 ## Legal Disclaimer

 This repository contains reverse-engineered software intended for educational and research purposes only.
 The "McDonald's" name, logo, and other related trademarks are owned by McDonald's Corporation and are used here for informational purposes only.